MysteryPancake/Rule-Book/README.md

 # Rule Book
 ## GitHub
 * Editing on the site must be avoided, except for this file.
-* Repository titles must have capital letters at the start of each word.
+* Repo titles must have capital letters at the start of each word.
-* Repository titles must have `-` instead of spaces.
+* Repo titles must have `-` instead of spaces.
-* Repositories intended for personal use must have an `MIT License` with `MysteryPancake` as the legal name.
+* Repos intended for personal use must have an `MIT License` with `MysteryPancake` as the legal name.
 Otherwise, no license must be included.
-* Repository descriptions must be as short as possible.
+* Repo descriptions must be as short as possible.
-* Repository descriptions must not include a full stop.
+* Repo descriptions must not include a full stop.
-* Small pieces of code must be added to the Fun repository.
+* Small pieces of code must be added to the Fun repo.
-* Images must be hosted on the repository, not an external site.
+* Images in the repo's `README` must be hosted on the repo, not an external site.

 ## Lua
 * Tables must be sequential where possible.